 - A Dragon Engine is supposed to be a titanic siege weapon, Mishra's great weapons in the Brothers War.
 Its printed version can be easily destroyed by two Bear Cubs.

-- The series' main villain of many years, Yawgmoth, also couldn't get a card printed depicting him because he was so powerful that a large group of old-style planeswalkers (mages powerful enough that they could create their own planes of existence if they wanted to—new-style planeswalkers are substantially weaker) armed with soul-powered nukes could only barely defeat him after hitting him with a weapon forged from Urza's thousands of years of planning and an impressive one on Urza's part.
-Several cards depicting aspects of Yawgmoth have been printed over the years, including Yawgmoth's Bargain and Yawgmoth's Will, which are well into Game Breaker territory.
-Given that Word Of God states Yawgmoth is Deader than Dead, it's unlikely the game's most iconic villain will ever be rendered in card form, even if it wouldn't be the equivalent of having God as a Top Trumps card.
+- The series' main villain of many years, Yawgmoth, also couldn't get a card printed depicting him because he was so powerful that a large group of old-style planeswalkers (mages powerful enough that they could create their own planes of existence if they wanted to-new-style planeswalkers are substantially weaker) armed with soul-powered nukes could only barely defeat him after hitting him with a weapon forged from Urza's thousands of years of planning on Urza's part.
+Several cards depicting aspects of Yawgmoth have been printed over the years, including Yawgmoth's Bargain and Yawgmoth's Will, which are well into Game-Breaker territory.
+Given that Word of God states Yawgmoth is Deader Than Dead, it's unlikely the game's most iconic villain will ever be rendered in card form, even if it wouldn't be the equivalent of having God as a Top Trumps card.

 - In Legend of the Five Rings, minor, often useless characters can be major players in the game due to nothing more than raw fan popularity.
 Finding a faction with an Ascended Extra isn't the exception, but the rule.
 Toku and Bayushi Tangen were chump sacrificial characters when introduced.
 The former's daughter now leads the Scorpion Clan as a regent, and the latter's students now comprise the clan's Big Damn Heroes troops.